paulashby/Open-Triviata-Synchroniser/README.md

 # Open-Triviata-Synchroniser
-Associate Open Trivia questions with ID numbers and store in a new database.</br>
+Associate Open Trivia questions with ID numbers and store in a new database.

-The ultimate plan is to expose a similar API that allows question IDs to be used to efficiently store and retrieve custom quizzes.</br>
+The ultimate plan is to expose a similar API that allows question IDs to be used to efficiently store and retrieve custom quizzes.
-I mean to use this in my final project for CS50 which is a quiz app.</br>

 The new database will be made available under the same Creative Commons Attribution-ShareAlike 4.0 International License.